Young Carers Package

 You can get Young Carer Grant if all of these apply:

-• you've been caring for one or more people for around 16 hours a week, for the last 3 months.
+- you've been caring for one, two or three people for around 16 hours a week, for the last 3 months.
 Caring can include supporting either the physical or mental health and wellbeing of someone (or both).

-• the person or people you care for are getting certain benefits
+- the person or people you care for are getting certain benefits (see below)

 The person or people you care for must have been getting one or more of these benefits for at least the last 3 months: